惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Apply Complexion Tints With a Light Touch

 With skin prepped, it’s time for complexion.
 For a lighter face base, tinted moisturizers are a great sheer, lightweight option for evening out any redness or discoloration.
-“Tinted moisturizer is great for men’s skin, because it’s lighter in pigment, and can stretch across the subtleties in shades, making it more foolproof and undetectable,” says Brown, who recommends Chanel’s Water Fresh Tint.
-Day, meanwhile, reccommends Suqqu’s tinted moisturizers, “which make skin look fresh and healthy.
+“Tinted moisturizer is great for men’s skin, because it’s lighter in pigment and can stretch across the subtleties in shades, making it more foolproof and undetectable,” says Brown, who recommends Chanel’s Water Fresh Tint.
+Day, meanwhile, recommends Suqqu’s tinted moisturizers, “which make skin look fresh and healthy.
 The key is to do everything with a light touch, so it’s invisible—you just magically look much better!”

 Foundations, meanwhile, will provide more full coverage—a suitable option for events or special occasions.
 Day recommends the Boy de Chanel foundation.
 “It always makes skin look healthy and natural,” says Day.
 “Chanel Les Beiges Water-Fresh Tint is also great, as well as the Dior Forever Skin Perfect Foundation Sticks, which act as a foundation-concealer hybrid.
 Apply it with a brush.”
 Brown’s tip?
 Avoid any formulas that are too shiny or shimmery.
 “If you must use a heavier formula, be sure to choose foundations that are more matte,” says Brown.
-“Any thing too satin reads as unnatural on men’s skin, and some have luminizers that are too obviously sparkly.
-Apply on center of face and buff outwards [using a sponge or brush].”
+“Anything too satin reads as unnatural on men’s skin, and some have luminizers that are too obviously sparkly.
+Apply on the center of the face and buff outwards [using a sponge or brush].”

 Summer Fridays